jayden-official/SUPER-BOT/README.md

 ***
 ### Information
-- Change owner number in [Config](https://github.com/khalid-official/BUMBLEBEE-BOT/blob/main/config.js#L6)
+- Change creds.json file replace with yours in [creds.json](https://github.com/Khalid-official/BUMBLEBEE-BOT/edit/main/BumbleSession/creds.json)
 - You can download to the latest version of baileys by editing the package.json [this section](https://github.com/khalid-official/BUMBLEBEE-BOT/blob/main/package.json#L42)

 ### FREE APIKEY